 Watershed Education - Community Page

 There are many ways you can pitch in to help keep Boulder's water clean.
 Get involved and help protect Boulder's water supply.

-Did you know that storm drains lead directly into local waterways?
 Marking storm drains is a fun way to help keep pollutants from entering our storm drains.
 By stenciling the message, "Dispose No Waste, Drains to Creek," near storm drains in Boulder, you can help create public awareness and enhance the quality of our local water supply.

 Involve your group, large or small, in an ongoing community water stewardship project.
 Become a StreamTeam by committing to take care of a segment of your local creek.
 With just a few actions each year, you will be on your way to maintaining your local waterway.